AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 While building [Tagit's website](http://playtagit.com), I came across the need to use compass sprites with hover states on normal and retina devices.
 Not being able to find anything that would suite my needs, I forked a gist from [this Gist](https://gist.github.com/2140082) and added hover & active parameters.
 Big thanks to [thulstrup](https://github.com/thulstrup) and  [rstacruz](https://github.com/rstacruz)!

-I've provided a demo folder with working sample buttons.

 I created a drop in utility mixin to allow compass to automatically create sprites for normal and retina devices, and also providing hover and active states.

 ### Features